nahrens007/Google-Photos-JSON-Extractor/README.md

 # Google Photos JSON Matcher
-This repository contains a Python script that matches image files (jpg, jpeg, png) downloaded from Google Photos with their associated JSON files.
-The script uses a CSV file generated from ExifTool to find the matching JSON files.

 ## Description

-This script matches JSON files to associated image files (jpg, jpeg, and png) downloaded from Google Takeout extract of Google Photos.
+This repository contains Python scripts that matches image files (jpg, jpeg, png) downloaded from Google Photos with their associated JSON files.
+The scripts uses a CSV file generated from ExifTool to find the matching JSON files.

 ## Installation